gfx-labs/chain-config/.gitlab/issue_templates/new_chain.md

   - [ ] make sure it is visible in the drop down
   - [ ] make sure frontend can connect to backend
   - [ ] create new stable/wrapped native pool
+  - [ ] add new pools to chain-config for default and watchlist

 - [ ] analytics